 - As per the cost of traveling, you can choose yourself as the one who will bear the cost.
 If your parents are sponsoring it or someone else, you can mention that as well.
 In our case, we were the ones bearing the cost of the trip.

 After filling the forms for Schengen visa, we signed our individual forms.

 A Valid Indian passport with at least 2 blank pages.
 To be on the safer side, it’s much better to have one with at least 6 months of validity.

 2 recent passport size pictures with a whole-face capture with a light background, adhering to the specifications mentioned on VFS global.

 Schengen Visa Travel Insurance from India

-You would need to buy a travel medical insurance that would cover the entire period of your stay in the Schengen area.
+You would need to buy travel medical insurance that would cover the entire period of your stay in the Schengen area.
 You can choose any of the list of approved travel insurance companies for a Schengen visa in India.
-We bought the travel insurance from ICICI Lombard.

 The insurance should have medical coverage of at least Euro 30,000, and it must cover medical evacuation/ repatriation.